news/ Nachrichten/ noticias/ nouvelles

 the American Wind Symphony Orchestra..

-During his 2012 residency in the Brahmshaus
+During his 2012 residency in the Brahmshaus in Baden-Baden

-Lee was inspired by the ruins of Hohenbaden
+Lee was inspired by the ruins of Hohenbaden Castle and its ancient legends,

-and by the sounds of the aeolian harp, or "wind-harp" installed in the
+and by the sounds of the aeolian harp, or "wind-harp" installed in the Knights' Hall of the castle.

 Louise Johnson, accompanied by the S.S.O. performed

-the premiere in July, 2014, conducted by
+the premiere in July, 2014 conducted by Simone Young.

-download the SSO printed program for this
+download the SSO printed program for this concert

 read Sydney Morning Herald review

-Click here to order the solo part with piano accompaniment
+Click here to order the solo part with piano accompaniment from the publisher C.F.
+Peters,

 click here to listen to Ms Johnson's performance